 Qualyn treats CI as an important input, not the whole answer.
 It combines pipeline results with pull request risk, changed-code coverage, findings, manual risks, operational readiness, and release history.

-The output is a release readiness verdict: safe to ship, why, and what would change the answer.
+The output is a release call: safe to ship, why, and what would change the answer.
 That helps teams keep CI as the fast execution layer while adding a decision layer before production.

 Key takeaways